-Big Eater: JC is a big fan of Wendy's and hamburgers in general, even Dairy Queen's, which is know more for ice cream.
-So much so that he's had to go on a diet in recent years, probably to avoid becoming a Fat Bastard since his knee keep him from running his meals off like he could while younger.
+Big Eater: JC is a big fan of Wendy's and hamburgers in general, even from Dairy Queen, which is know more for ice cream.
+So much so that he's had to go on a diet in recent years, probably to avoid becoming a Fat Bastard since his knee keeps him from running his meals off like he could while younger.
 And so he can outlive Vince Russo, since his life goal now is to piss on the man's grave.

 Bring My Brown Pants: During The Undertaker's casket match with Vader, Jim Ross said it was a good thing Cornette was wearing dark britches.
 During the Boogeyman's OVW debut, Jim Cornette shat himself.

-"Fuck this company!", "I hope you fucking die!", "You couldn't believe him if his tongue was notarized." among many others.
+"Fuck this company!", "I hope you fucking die!", "Wouldn't you know who won the pony?", "You couldn't believe him if his tongue was notarized." among many others.

 Ironically, "Fuck this company" was what many of the FANS shouted at Ring of Honor Killer Instinct, October 6, 2012, in response to the botched Worked Shoot-style ending of the main event between ROH World Heavyweight Champion Kevin Steen and Jay Lethal.
 This was the last show Cornette booked for ROH, with Lethal attacking him used as a way to write him out of his role.
 (Booked on screen.
 He had just been consulting Delirious and kept on doing so with changes to address fan complaints, starting with getting himself off screen, which lead to critical acclaim at the next show)